anju-james/teamup/README.md

 # Teamup

-To start your Phoenix server:
+Visit the teamup website on http://teamup.curiousmind.tech To start your Phoenix server:

+##### Instructions to setup, compile and run the environment:

   * Install dependencies with `mix deps.get`
   * Install Node.js dependencies with `cd assets && npm install`